Archive

 The videogame industry, like many of the protagonists in the games it creates, is under attack.
 The competition is fierce.
 Not only is there healthy competition amongst legacy companies – including Nintendo, Sony and Microsoft – but new devices are increasingly distracting consumers, and digital disruption elsewhere is changing the way these companies do business.

 Part of the problem is cyclical; the market has gone longer than usual without a major new console launch from either Sony or Microsoft, which in turn makes game manufacturers hesitate from making new product.
 But the industry needs to be wary that their audience has changed, in multiple ways.
-Sony are now staring to talk about their PS4 (due to be released in around six months’ time), beginning with a dire two hour presentation recently that failed to reveal price, release date, or an image of the console.
+Sony are now starting to talk about their PS4 (due to be released in around six months’ time), beginning with a dire two hour presentation recently that failed to reveal price, release date, or an image of the console.
 And the word over at TechCrunch?
 “A tired strategy… [O]verall the message was clear: Sony’s PS4 is an evolution, not an about-face, or a realization that being a game console might not mean what it used to mean.”

 We’ve written before on creative destruction in other industries, and talked before about shifting parameters for companies like Nintendo.
-The inventor of NES and Game Boy is currently struggling with poor sales of its new console, while at the same the chief executive of Nintendo America recently stated that digital downloads were becoming a “notable contributor” to their bottom line.
+The inventor of NES and Game Boy is currently struggling with poor sales of its new console, while at the same the chief executive of Nintendo America recently stated that digital downloads of videogames were becoming a “notable contributor” to their bottom line.
 Companies like Apple are surrounded by perpetual rumours of developing their own videogame platform.
 New companies in their own right, such as the Kickstarter-funded company producing the $99 Ouya, is among several players shaking up the industry.
 The upshot of such turmoil – a “burning platform” as the Electronic Arts CEO described the situation in 2007, referring to the dilemma of holding onto the burning oil rig and drowning in the process, or risk jumping off into who-knows-what – is a loss of market share.
 Accenture in January published a report predicting the demise of single-use devices such as cameras and music players whose revenues would be eaten into as more and more consumers flocked to tablet and other multi-purpose gadgets.
 Videogame console purchase intent was not researched, but it is not hard to make the analogy.

 It was enlightening and reassuring then to read McKinsey Quarterly’s interview recently with Bryan Neider, COO of Electronic Arts.
 Some interesting take-outs follow.
 First, in 2007, the company recognised there was a problem: “game-quality scores were down and our costs were rising”.
 The company wanted to shift from having a relationship with retailers to having one with gamers.
 This meant having a focus on digital delivery.
 This fiscal year, digital is forecast to represent 40% of the overall business.
 Neider recognises this closeness to the consumer makes them even more susceptible to their whims and preferences, so they’re relying far more on data-backed analysis than they have before, including a system with profiles of over 200m customers.
 This data is used for everything from QA to predicting game usage.
 Neider elaborates,